 BCIA Webinars - Did you know we offer 2 different types of webinars?
 An offering from the Clinical Update Series is a 90-minute presentation that is based on traditional continuing education and offers information on an advanced topic.
 Mentoring webinars are for those who are seeking either certification or recertification.
 These webinars are 60-minute presentations and provide 1 contact hour to review 2 case conference presentations.
 Missed a BCIA webinar?
 Click here to purchase a recording!

 September 29, 12:00 noon MT: BCIA Mentoring Webinar Using Neurofeedback Applications With Athletes presented by Leslie Sherlin, PhD, BCB, BCN.
-More information to come.
+Register now!

 November 6, 12:00 noon MT: BCIA Mentoring Webinar Successful Neurofeedback Treatment of Severe and Suicidal Depression presented by Dennis Romig, PhD, BCN.
 More information will be posted as it becomes available.